That Peter Crouch Podcast

-That Peter Crouch Podcast is an entertainment and sports podcast hosted by Peter Crouch and Chris Stark.
+That Peter Crouch Podcast is an entertainment and sports podcast hosted by Peter Crouch, Chris Stark and Steve Sidwell.
 Ostensibly a guide on how to be a professional footballer, the episodes include insight on everything from dressing rooms, transfers, managers, football confessions and other details of the modern game.

 The podcast has been consistently one of the most popular podcasts in the UK since its launch, attracting 12 million listens in 2019.

+The podcast started on the BBC but in April 2022 left the broadcaster and made a commercial partnership with Acast.

 Awards

-The podcast has been well received, winning the 2019 British Podcast Awards, Spotlight Award.
+The podcast has been well received, winning the 2019 British Podcast Awards Spotlight Award.
 The judges said That Peter Crouch Podcast, "found a totally new perspective on one of the nation’s most discussed pastimes.
 Full of wit and personality, this is a podcast that has brought people together, regardless of which club they support."
 The podcast also won a silver award for the "Best Sports Show" at the 2020 Audio and Radio Industry Awards.